CartoDB/mobile-sdk/doc/getting_started.md

   {% highlight groovy %}

 Use NuGet package manager in Visual Studio:
-Search for "CartoMobileSDK.WinPhone10" or use url: "https://www.nuget.org/packages/CartoMobileSDK.WinPhone10"
+Search for "CartoMobileSDK.UWP" or use url: "https://www.nuget.org/packages/CartoMobileSDK.UWP"

 {% endhighlight %}